 Under the regulations, employees are encouraged to give their employers as much notice of the need for emergency paid sick leave and emergency FMLA leave as is practicable.
 Notice may be required after the first workday for which an employee takes emergency FFCRA leave.
 See 29 CFR § 826.90.

 Documentation of the Need for Leave

-The regulations require employees to provide their employers with certain information to support their request for emergency paid sick leave and emergency FMLA leave before taking leave (note that this seems to contradict the requirement that employees must try to give employers advance notice but that they are only required to give notice after the first day on which they take leave).
+The regulations require employees to provide their employers with certain information to support their request for emergency paid sick leave and emergency FMLA leave as soon as possible.

 All employees must provide the following information regardless of which form of leave they are requesting:

 - the dates for which leave is requested;

 - the qualifying reason for the leave; and